SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ### Issues
 ![portal edit issues](images/portal-edit-issues.png "image showing portal issues")

 Here you can set the title of the issues (as in journal issues), one can use these in Reviewing.
+Also see "[issue page](#issue-page "issue page")".

 ### Submissions
 ![portal edit sumbmissions](images/portal-edit-submissions.png "image showing portal submissions")